Throbac-Labs/SolanaValidator_FullDeployment/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Start the service
+Start the service.
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable node_exporter.service sudo systemctl start node_exporter.service
 ```
 Finally, Solana-mc.
-This is a service that will export information about our validator to Grafana
+This is a service that will export information about our validator to Grafana.

-Clone the solana mission control repo and cd into it
+Clone the solana mission control repo and cd into it.
 ```
 git clone https://github.com/Chainflow/solana-mission-control
 cd solana-mission-control
 ```
-Copy the config.toml and edit it to your liking
+Copy the config.toml and edit it to your liking.
 ```
 cp example.config.toml config.toml
 nano config.toml
 #change "telegram alerts" to "false" -- we run all our alerts through grafana cloud
 ```
-Export the Solana Binary
+Export the Solana Binary.
 ```
 export SOLANA_BINARY_PATH="/home/sol/.local/share/solana/install/active_release/bin"
 ```
-Copy our config.toml to our home directory so it can be picked up by the service
+Copy our config.toml to our home directory so it can be picked up by the service.
 ```
 cp config.toml /home/USERNAME/config.toml
 ```
-Build the go script in our gobin
+Build the solana-mc script in our gobin.
 ```
 go build -o /home/USERNAME/go/bin/solana-mc
 ```
-Create the solana-mc service file
+Create the solana-mc service file.
 ```
 sudo nano /lib/systemd/system/solana_mc.service
 #copy&paste